 Conversation analysis gathers consumer insights so you can optimize your marketing strategy, to better meet consumer demands.

 Download our free - simulated - consumer intelligence dashboard template to see what you're missing.

 If you create data-driven profiles of consumers - conversation insights, their community - you can optimize your marketing campaigns by creating content that will resonate.
 Speak their language.
 Use influencers they’ll follow.
 Give them what they want.

-Conversation analysis tools will feed your consumer insights strategy, analyzing data from multiple sources - social media, blogs, reviews, surveys, websites, call center transcripts, email, forum...
+Conversation analysis tools will drive your consumer insights strategy, analyzing data from multiple sources - social media, blogs, reviews, surveys, websites, call center transcripts, email, forum...

 I’m going to talk about what conversation analysis is, why it has to be part of your marketing strategy, and how to get started...